Liqwid-Labs/agora/docs/concepts/README.md

 ### Governor

 The governor is responsible for validating whether proposals have passed.
-If they have, it issues GATs to the proposals effects.
+If they have, it issues GATs to the proposals' effects.